Europe: 50 Countries to Choose From

 - Bike lanes are for bikes.
 Pedestrians should stay on the sidewalks.

-- When at an open-air market, keep your hands off the produce.
-The seller will choose fruits and vegetables based on when you plan to eat the produce.
+- When visiting an open-air market, keep your hands off the produce.
+Watch as the seller will choose fruits and vegetables based on when you plan to eat the produce.

 - Ask for porridge in the United Kingdom, don’t ask for oatmeal.
 Italians don’t drink cappuccino after mid-morning.

-- When in France, make sure to say “Bonjour” when entering an establishment, (store, restaurant, hotel) and “Au Revoir” when leaving, even if you are only there to browse.
+- In France, make sure to say “Bonjour” when entering an establishment, (store, restaurant, hotel) and then “Au Revoir” when leaving, even if you are only there to browse.

 - Don’t jaywalk in Germany.
 They don’t like it and you may be fined.